jgpaiva/unbabel_api/README.md

 Unbabel: Translation as a Service

 Unbabel provides human quality translation at a fraction of the cost and with fast translation times.
-This is the documention for the Unbabel API.
+This is the documentation for the Unbabel API.

 Authentication